 As a result, many teams deploy a number of sensor devices to get alerts of intangible elements that may jeopardize the well-being of people, property, and assets.
 While all sensors gather meaningful insights that provide a comprehensive outlook of the environment around them, managing a number of physical security devices comes with expected investments in time, money, and space.

-As a cloud-based solution, the SV11 is also designed to send proactive alerts to teams in the event of unusual changes in the environment, so teams can triage situations and maintain healthier spaces at scale.
+As a cloud-based solution, Verkada's sensors are designed to send proactive alerts to teams in the event of unusual changes in the environment, so teams can triage situations and maintain healthier spaces at scale.

-The SV11 monitors for the following environmental changes:
+Verkada sensors can monitors for the following environmental changes, among others:

 1. Air Quality Index

-With Verkada’s SV11, teams can continuously monitor their facility’s AQI.
+With Verkada sensors, teams can continuously monitor their facility’s AQI.
 By measuring indoor air quality; organizations can help ensure the safety, wellbeing, and comfort of building occupants, employees, and visitors.

 AQI is also an early indicator of potential issues with air filtering components, such as HVAC systems, as well as filters reaching the end of their use, allowing organizations to remain compliant with local, state, and federal air quality regulations.